saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 - Bobby wakes up around 6 am and starts his work day
 - Boys wake up at 7 am and they eat breakfast
 - I wake up around 8:00 am and start my day.
-In the mornings, boys spend time with me.
-One starts on his music or reading (which doesn't need a computer or my supervision) while the other camps in my office, next to my desk to use my personal laptop for school work (in other words, the designate "home school" and iMac in the basement idea went right out the door!)
+In the mornings, boys spend time with me since they tent to be more punctual and focused around me.
+One starts on his music or reading (which doesn't need a computer or my supervision) while the other camps in my office, next to my desk to use my personal laptop for school work that's being assigned weekly and daily by teachers and school district (in other words, the designate "home school" and iMac in the basement idea went right out the door!)

 ![cozy and comfy Aidin](/img/wfh_pandemic/aidin.jpeg){:width="300x"}

-At 12:15 when my lunch time starts, I make lunch for the boys and update Bobby on the school work progress.
+At 12:15 when my lunch time starts.
+This is the time that boys wrap on what they could get done for the day.
+I make lunch for the boys and update Bobby on the school work progress.
 Bobby takes over around 1 pm.
 He's definitely the fun parent!
-This is the time I have an uninterrupted time to get my work done while Bobby and the boys either play outside or get house chores done.
+This is the time I have an uninterrupted time to get my work done while Bobby and the boys either play outside or get house chores done, "sometimes" they get a little more school work done.

 I usually stop by 6 pm and join the family for dinner and family time.
 - Boys head to bed around 8 - 8:30 pm
 - Bobby goes to bed by 9 pm
-- I finish my work for the time lost.
+- I finish my work for the time lost in the morning.
 I try to tidy around then spend a little time reading or writing to unwind, heading to bed around midnight

-And this is finally what's working for us after 5 weeks...
+And this is finally what's "working" for us after 5 weeks...

 **What are we still struggling with?**
 <br />